zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 The presence of the mind.
 Exhaust is the existence of the funny mind of weathermen.
 Rehidu or Conscious contemplation of the existence of the mind of the inscience of the conceptions of the waiters of the arguments To do is the survival of the mind.
 The dimension that thinks is the existence of the mind and is not afraid of sin The presence of the mind.
 Unrestlessness implies the existence of the mind.
-“Kukusa” is, (10-3) 4 (i) how to apply the generatorYi.)
+"Kukusa" is, (10-3) 4 (i) how to apply the generatorYi.)

 [APZ 207.5] (#apz207 .5) {#apz207 .5 .ref .apz} "Kama Reasoning and Kama
-The sign and the cookie, the sign” is the argument and the argument after the signal The needle shall be eaved, disposed of, shall be disposed of, and into the nostra Send up.
+The sign and the cookie, the sign" is the argument and the argument after the signal The needle shall be eaved, disposed of, shall be disposed of, and into the nostra Send up.

 [Msdiv 208] (#msdiv208) {#msdiv208 .ref .msdiv} (16 - 19)

 [APZ 208.1] (#apz208 .1) {#apz208 .1 .ref .apz} "Charged by Word in Remembrance
-The alleged “will be happy” is bachelor's degree or teachers or similar degrees or similar academics, or acquaintances, or those who see and speak Or the doers or accusations.
+The alleged "will be happy" is bachelor's degree or teachers or similar degrees or similar academics, or acquaintances, or those who see and speak Or the doers or accusations.
 (How) Wow, this does not have to.
 This is for you Bad, this is a parotid, this is not suitable for your nature.